 Leahi Swim School

-Leahi Swim School has been successfully teaching Hawai‘i to swim for 49 years.
-They offer programs for students of all ages (from 6 months to adults), including both group and private lessons.
-At Leahi, their focus is quality instruction.
+Lē‘ahi Swim School has been successfully teaching Hawai‘i to swim for 50 years!
+We offer programs for students of all ages (from 6 months to adults), including both group and private lessons.
+At Lē‘ahi, our focus is quality instruction.
 That’s why the classes are small, with many offering a 5-to-2 student-to-teacher ratio.
 Additionally, instructors are extensively trained and certified lifeguards.
 Lessons are available in Honolulu at the former Saint Francis School or in Pearl City at the Momilani Community Center.
-For more information, give them a call at 808-234-SWIM (7946), or visit their website www.LeahiSwimSchool.com.
+For more information, call 808-234-SWIM (7946), or visit www.LeahiSwimSchool.com.

 Pas de Deux Hawaii

 Pas de Deux Hawaii is a performing arts school located behind Costco in Waipio.
-The school opened in 2010 by owners, Wendy and Jeremy Gilbert.
-At Pas De Deux, the owners, directors, teachers and staff are all about Love, Passion and Commitment to preserving dance culture and the performing arts in our local community by helping young performers achieve the highest level of performance skill in their desired genre of Dance, Music or Theatre.
-PDD offers dance classes in Creative Movement, Ballet, Jazz, Contemporary, Tap, Hip Hop, Breakdancing, Tahitian, Hula, Musical Theatre and private Voice lessons.
-Register at www.pddhi.com and call at 671-0350 to book a FREE trial!
+At Pas De Deux, the owners, directors, teachers and staff are all about love, passion and commitment to preserving dance culture and the performing arts in our local community by helping young performers achieve the highest level of performance skill in their desired genre of Dance, Music or Theatre.
+PDD offers dance classes in Creative Movement, Ballet, Jazz, Contemporary, Tap, Hip Hop, Breakdancing, Tahitian, Hula, Musical Theatre and private voice lessons.
+For more information, visit www.PDDHI.com or call 808-671-0350.

 Quicksets Volleyball Club

-Quicksets Volleyball Club offers an encouraging, nurturing environment for your child to learn and build their volleyball skills while also making new friends.
+Quicksets Volleyball Club offers an encouraging and nurturing environment for your child to learn and build their volleyball skills while also making new friends.
 Our program is open to boys and girls ages 5-18 years old.
 Coaches seek to build character and self-awareness in their players by challenging them to believe in their strengths, provide opportunities of hope and be mindful of others through the game of volleyball.
-Scholarship opportunities are available on the website.
-Individual and Summer programs are currently being offered.
-For more information, contact Club Director Sheri Sagayaga at quicksetsvbc@gmail.com or visit quicksetsvbc.com.
+Scholarship opportunities are available.
+For more information, contact our club director at QuicksetsVBC@gmail.com or visit www.QuicksetsVBC.com

 Rainbow Art Studio